 - If a live object has a thread-compatible type, it can't be the site of an API race if it's not being mutated.

 - The remaining objects are not thread-compatible.

-An atomic value is an example for the category one and a const variable for the category two.
+An atomic value is an example for category one and a const variable for category two.

-Here are final tips form Geoffrey: Have thread-safe types or immutable thread-compatible types if necessary.
+Here are final tips from Geoffrey: Have thread-safe types or immutable thread-compatible types if necessary.